top of page

 How soon should we start therapy after discovering an affair?

-Start as soon as you can breathe through the first days.
+Start as soon as you can.
 Early, guided containment prevents escalation.
 If you’re in crisis, we prioritize safety and stabilization first.

 Can one partner attend and still get help?